alloyzeus/az-wall/concepts/adjunct.md

 ### Describing a relationship between objects

-A membership is an adjunct which describes a relationship between an organization an a person.
+A membership is an adjunct that describes a relationship between an organization an a person.

 A more obvious example, a marriage is an adjunct formed between two persons.